Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/buttons.md

 {{< ods-incompatibility-alert >}}
 This variant should not be used because it does not respect the Orange Design System specifications.

-Nevertheless, in some cases where it would be really needed, you could roll your own custom sizing with CSS variables.

 For the allowed variants, please refer to [Buttons](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/247486) components on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}